 If the disease has resulted in bone loss, this makes attaching a dental implant more difficult.
 A dental implant features small metal rods that are fused to the jaw bone.
 An abutment is attached to these rods and the artificial tooth or crown is attached.
 The absence of strong bone material is a problem but a bone graft makes the procedure possible.

-How is Bone Grafting used for Dental Implants ?
+How is Bone Grafting Done for Dental Implants ?

 Periodontists use different sources for bone grafts.
 The bone often comes from either the patient or a donor.
 They can also be made from synthetic materials.